vikrant82/chat-analyzer/readme.md

 1.  **Select a Chat**: Your chats/rooms will be listed in the searchable dropdown.
 If the list is empty, click the **"Refresh List"** link to load them.
 2.  **Select an AI Model**: Choose your preferred AI model from the list.
 A sensible default will be pre-selected if configured.
-3.  **Select a Date Range**: Use the modern date picker to choose the start and end dates.
-You can also select from pre-defined ranges like "Today", "Last 7 Days", etc.
+3.  **Select a Date Range**: Use the date picker to choose the start and end dates.
+You can also select from pre-defined ranges like "Last 2 Days", "Last Week", etc.
-4.  **Configure Caching**: Use the "Cache fetched chats" checkbox to enable or disable caching for the current analysis.
+4.  **Configure Caching**: Use the "Enable caching for faster analysis" checkbox to enable or disable caching for the current analysis.
-5.  **Choose an Action**:
-    -   **For a Summary**: Leave the "Ask a specific question" box unchecked and click **"Get Summary"**.
-    -   **To Ask a Question**: Check the "Ask a specific question" box, type your question into the text area, and click **"Get Answer"**.
-6. View the results as they stream in from the AI model.
+5.  **Start Chat**: Click the **"Start Chat"** button to begin the analysis and open the conversational chat window.
+6.  **Ask Follow-up Questions**: Use the chat input to ask follow-up questions about the analyzed data.
+7.  **Clear & Start New**: Click the **"Clear & Start New"** button to clear the conversation and start a new analysis.

 ### Switching Services